Samuel J. Tilden: Democratic nomination

 By the time of the June 1876 Democratic National Convention, Tilden had emerged as the front-runner for the Democratic nomination in the 1876 presidential election.
 Tilden's appeal to the national party was based on his reputation for reform and his electoral success in the country's most populous state.
-He was also a skilled organizer whose canvassing system and field knowledge was so thorough that, months before the 1874 election, he had predicted his own winning margin accurately to within 300 votes.
+He was also a skilled organizer whose canvassing system and field knowledge were so thorough that, months before the 1874 election, he had predicted his own winning margin accurately to within 300 votes.
 Tilden further bolstered his presidential candidacy through a nationwide newspaper advertising campaign.
-As many Democrats expected that their party would win the 1876 presidential elections following four consecutive defeats, Tilden faced competition from some of the party's most prominent leaders, including Thomas F. Bayard, Allen G. Thurman, Thomas A. Hendricks, and General Winfield Scott Hancock.
+As many Democrats expected that their party would win the presidency after four consecutive defeats, Tilden faced competition from some of the party's most prominent leaders, including Thomas F. Bayard, Allen G. Thurman, Thomas A. Hendricks, and General Winfield Scott Hancock.

 During the difficult economic times of the Panic of 1873, the major ideological divide in the Democratic Party concerned the issue of currency.
 Many "soft money" Democrats wanted Congress to repeal the Specie Payment Resumption Act and authorize the printing of more greenbacks, banknotes that had first been printed during the Civil War.
 The printing of more greenbacks would result in inflation and potentially benefit farmers by raising prices and helping them pay down their debts.
 Like most Republicans and "hard money" members of the conservative business establishment, Tilden believed that the termination of greenback circulation (which would return the country to the gold standard) was the best way to solve the ongoing economic crisis.
 Tilden's lieutenants at the Democratic National Convention emphasized Tilden's reform credentials above all else, but they also ensured that the party platform endorsed Tilden's hard money views.

 Tilden won a majority of the votes cast on the first presidential ballot of the convention (404.5), but fell short of the two-thirds majority (492) required to win the Democratic presidential nomination.
 His closest rival was Hendricks, who had the support of New York party boss John Kelly and the soft money faction of Democrats.
 Tilden won the necessary two-thirds on the second presidential ballot, and the convention then voted to make his nomination unanimous.
 Delegates unanimously chose Hendricks as Tilden's running mate, providing a balance between the hard money and soft money factions.
 Though the Republicans had nominated a ticket led by Rutherford B. Hayes of Ohio, another governor who had established a reputation for honest governance, Tilden was widely regarded as the favorite in the general election.